 Cross-platform (macOS/Windows) malware family; new variant observed in DeathStalker intrusions with a VBS-based final-stage implant and embedded/obfuscated tooling in the dropper.

-Backdoor that captures audio and exfiltrates it to command-and-control infrastructure.
+Backdoor malware that captures screenshots and exfiltrates them to C2.

 Match every observed IP, domain, and hash against your live telemetry.